 Password - A password is a string of characters used for authenticating a user on a computer system.

 Privileged Account – Privileged accounts are those accounts with administrative or root access to a system and used for the administration of an application or database.
 Example: Oracle database administration, Banner, etc.

 System Account - Accounts used for automated processes without user interaction or device management.

 To the extent a discrepancy exists between this policy and related TBR or state policy or law, TBR and state policy shall take precedence.

 Passwords are an important aspect of computer security.
 They are the front line of protection for user accounts including network login, email accounts, and web accounts.
 Poorly constructed passwords may result in the compromise of Roane State’s entire network and its data.
 Given the threat to personally identifiable information, this policy is provided as one means to safeguard that information.

 The purpose of this policy is to establish a standard for the creation, use and protection of passwords by Roane State faculty, staff, and students.
 This policy also sets forth the frequency of change required for passwords.

-- User Passwords - Change all user level passwords (network logon, portal, etc.) every semester.
+- User Passwords - Change all user level passwords (network logon, portal, etc.) every 120 days.